New features in Step 1 and Step 2 CK examinations

 Posted: March 03, 2016

-The National Board of Medical Examiners® (NBME®) has developed new software to deliver Step 1 of the United States Medical Licensing Examination® (USMLE®).
+The National Board of Medical Examiners® (NBME®) has developed new software to deliver Step 1 and Step 2 CK of the United States Medical Licensing Examination® (USMLE®).
 The new software incorporates user-adjustable display features, specifically text magnification and reverse color (color inversion).

-The new features will begin to be administered in Step 1 examinations during a transition period beginning the week of May 9.
+The new features will begin to be administered in Step 1 examinations during a transition period beginning the week of May 9, and in Step 2 CK examinations during a transition period beginning the week of July 10.
 Although the transition will occur quickly at many test centers, there may be some locations where the changes take slightly longer to complete.
 The overall transition period will likely last approximately 6 weeks.

 Two new user-adjustable display features will be available in the new software:

 - Reverse color (color inversion)

 Inverts the color of the text and background from black-on-white to white-on-black.
 The ability to reverse color (also known as color inversion) improves readability for some users.